arc-eng/cli-demo/style-guidelines/README.md

 - **Create a style guide template**: Use a template to define your own style guidelines and apply them to new documents.
 - **Automate the process**: Use scripts to automatically extract and apply guidelines to documents in your repository.

-By using PR Pilot to extract and apply style guidelines, you can **ensure that your content is consistent, professional, and visually appealing** across all your repositories and documents.
+By using Arcane Engine to extract and apply style guidelines, you can **ensure that your content is consistent, professional, and visually appealing** across all your repositories and documents.